 A young monk came to the wise tea master Lao Cha and asked him:

 – Shifu, I get sick so often, and even when I'm not sick, I feel too weak to get up and go down the mountain.
 What should I do?
 How can I improve my health?

 – You should drink ginseng, young man.

 – But ginseng is so bitter, oh master!

-– Then roast it together with Oolong, and you will get a wonderful, healthy, and sweet Oolong as a result.
+– Then roast it together with Oolong, and you will get a wonderful, healthy, and sweet Oolong.
 Now go and try it.

 Ginseng is a popular medicinal herb throughout Asia, known to improve blood circulation and immunity.
-It is often used in Chinese medicine.
+It is a go-to remedy in Chinese medicine.
 However, ginseng is much more intense and slightly bitter when drunk on its own.
-Actually, the combination of tea and ginseng has been mentioned in ancient Chinese medicine texts since 741 BC.
-Albeit, the tea truly gained its well-deserved popularity about 500 years ago, when it became a tribute tea for the emperor.
-Indeed, Lan Guiren refers to "Orchid Beauty" or "Lady Orchid", which many believe to be a reference to one of the Tang Dynasty's emperor's concubines.
+The combination of tea and ginseng appeared in ancient Chinese medical texts as early as 741 BC.
+Albeit, the tea gained its well-deserved popularity about 500 years ago when it became a tribute tea for the emperor.
+Indeed, Lan Guiren refers to "Orchid Beauty" or "Lady Orchid", which many believe refers to one of the Tang Dynasty's emperor's concubines.

 - Place of Origin: Dongding, Lugu Township, Nantou County, Taiwan